hillis/chat-your-data/README.md

-# **Chat your Data**
+# **Hometown Chatbot**

-Chat your Data is an application built using Next.js, React, and OpenAI.
+Hometown Chatbot is a chatbot application built using Next.js, React, and OpenAI.
 This project allows users to communicate with an AI-based chatbot that provides relevant answers to users' queries.
 The application uses natural language processing (NLP) technology to understand users' queries and provide accurate responses.

 ## **Installation**

-Before installing Chat your Data, ensure that Node.js is installed on your system.
+Before installing Hometown Chatbot, ensure that Node.js is installed on your system.
 After installing Node.js, follow the steps below to install the application:

 1. Clone the project repository from GitHub.
 2. Navigate to the project directory using a terminal or command prompt.
-3. Run **`yarn install`** to install the project dependencies.
+3. Run **`npm install`** to install the project dependencies.
 4. Create a **`.env`** file in the project root directory and configure the environment variables as required.